Dr. Julian Damashek

 Kofi Christie (Morehouse College ’14)

 Kofi was a SURGE scholar and did a pilot project using stable isotope incubations to measure nitrification rates in creeks at the Baylands Nature Preserve (Palo Alto, CA).
-Kofi completed a PhD in Environmental Engineering at Vanderbilt and is now a Presidential Postdoctoral Research Fellow at Princeton.
+Kofi completed a PhD in Environmental Engineering at Vanderbilt, a Presidential Postdoctoral fellowship at Princeton, and is now an Assistant Professor of Environmental Engineering at Louisiana State University!
 His bowties rivaled Julian’s.
 (Photo: Stanford SURGE program)

 Yari Greaney (Stanford ’15)